Flipping through some files on peanut butter production, I found, near the end of a U.S. Patent, a simple table:

 The stabilizer was the item of interest.
 A rabbi had walked into the office wanting to know whether an OU peanut butter company in Fitzgerald, Georgia could use its certified trailer to haul the peanut butter of other Georgia companies even though they were not kosher certified.
 I told him I don’t know.
 He said that his group leader told him that stabilizers in peanut butter can be a problem.
 I told him that I would look into it.
 In the course of doing so I learned something of interest, slightly but not overwhelmingly technical, and thought it would be worthwhile for others to know too.

-Peanut butter manufactures have grappled with the following nettlesome problem ever since peanut butter became commercially popular: how to prevent peanut oil from separating out of the peanut paste.
+Peanut butter manufactures have grappled with the following nettlesome problem ever since it became commercially popular: how to prevent peanut oil from separating out of the peanut paste.
 Nobody likes this oil.
 It is – there’s no pleasant way of saying it – messy.

 Various strategies to solve this problem have been pursued over the years, but they all take advantage of the following phenomenon.
 Peanut oil is, of course, a liquid at room temperature.
 The layer of peanut oil on the surface of natural peanut butter attests to this.
 Hydrogenated oils such as cottonseed, rapeseed, soybean, and palm, our sources told us, are hard at room temperature.
 These oils only begin to melt at temperatures of about 145 degrees Fahrenheit.